-2.3 Dispersion and Absorption of Injected Drugs
+2.3.
+Dispersion and Absorption of Injected Drugs

-Hylenex can be used to enhance the dispersion and absorption of other injected or subcutaneously infused drugs by pre-administration of HYLENEX recombinant or by adding 50-300 U, most typically 150 U hyaluronidase, to the injection solution prior to infiltration use, interstitial use, intramuscular use, intraocular use, retrobulbar use, soft tissue use or subcutaneous use.
+Hylenex can be used to enhance the dispersion and absorption of other injected or subcutaneously infused drugs by pre-administration of HYLENEX recombinant or by adding 50 units to 300 units, most typically 150 USP units hyaluronidase, to the injection solution prior to infiltration use, interstitial use, intramuscular use, intraocular use, retrobulbar use, soft tissue use or subcutaneous use.

-2.4 Subcutaneous Urography
+2.4.
+Subcutaneous Urography

 The subcutaneous route of administration of urographic contrast media may be considered when intravenous administration cannot be successfully accomplished, particularly in infants and small children.
-With the patient prone, inject 75 U of HYLENEX recombinant subcutaneously over each scapula, followed by injection of the contrast medium at the same sites.
+With the patient prone, inject 75 USP units of HYLENEX recombinant subcutaneously over each scapula, followed by injection of the contrast medium at the same sites.